Dynamics of quasiholes and quasiparticles at the edges of small lattices: Discussion and Conclusions

 The absence of the chiral motion of quasiparticles was further verified by investigating the quench dynamics with the model lattice Laughlin state as the initial state.
 Moreover we introduced auxiliary potentials in the Hofstadter model to optimize the overlap between the ground state of the Hofstadter Hamiltonian and the model lattice Laughlin state.
 The chiral dynamics was still absent.

 Why is there such a pronounced difference between the quasihole and quasiparticle cases?
-Due to the small particle densities, the details of pinning are quite different in the two cases --- locally decreasing the density is a very different process compared to locally increasing the density.
+Due to the small particle densities, the details of pinning are quite different in the two cases---locally decreasing the density is a very different process compared to locally increasing the density.
 In the former case (quasiholes, negative excess density) there is a natural limit to how far the local density $\langle n_i\rangle_{V_0}$ can be reduced, since $\langle n_i\rangle_{V_0}$ is small already for $V_0=0$.
 In the latter case (quasiparticles, positive excess density), the site density can increase enormously, all the way up to $1$, leading to the excitation of many high-energy modes whose nature might be unrelated to FQH physics.
+Notice that this is true with the hardcore constraint $U/J \rightarrow \infty$.
 These high-energy contributions can be expected to mask or disturb the topological and chiral physics that FQH quasiparticles should show.
 This difference between the two cases is mirrored in the overlaps shown in Figs.~\ref{fig:charge_overlap_positive}(b) and \ref{fig:charge_overlap_negative}(b).

 This difference raises the possibility that the pinning of quasiparticles might be disrupted, unlike the pinning of quasiholes.
 However, the comparison with model quasiparticle states (Sec.\ \ref{sec:modelstate}) indicates that both positive and negative potentials pin the anyons successfully.
 We therefore conclude that the difference must come from the contributions of excited states in the dynamics --- the quasihole dynamics is dominated by the ground state, while the quasiparticle dynamics involves a number of highly excited states, as indicated in Figs.~\ref{fig:charge_overlap_positive}(b) and \ref{fig:charge_overlap_negative}(b).
 The disruption of chiral dynamics is a \emph{dynamical} effect.